EnigmaEnforcers/App/README.md

 ## Reporting a Lost Child

 Click on the "Lost your child ?" button.

 Fill out the provided form with the following information:

-Child's name.
+Child's name.\
-Child's age.
+Child's age.\
-Parents name.
+Parents name.\
-Contact details.
+Contact details.\
-A detailed description of the child.
+A detailed description of the child.\
 Date when the child was lost.
 A clear photo of the child.

 Submit the details.

-##Submiting Details of a Found Child
+## Submitting Details of a Found Child

 Click on the "Found a child ?" button.

 Fill out the provided form with the following information:

-Child's name.
+Child's name.\
-Child's age.
+Child's age.\
-Contact details.
+Contact details.\
-A detailed description of the child.
+A detailed description of the child.\
-Date when you last saw the child.
+Date when you last saw the child.\
 A clear photo of the child.

 Submit the details.